-To Import a Bundle - Click the Import Bundle button found in the Preferences > Presets/IRs tab.
-This will prompt you to ensure that you wish to replace all setlists and presets within your Presets Library with those from the selected bundle file.
+To Import a Bundle - Click the Import Bundle button found in the Preferences > Presets/IRs tab.\ This will prompt you to ensure that you wish to replace all setlists and presets within your Presets Library with those from the selected bundle file.
 Continue through the "Open" window to select the bundle you wish to import.

-NOTE: If you import a bundle that was created with a different source HC mode than currently in use, Helix Native will attempt to translate its presets mode than currently in use.
-Helix Native will attempt to translate its presets for the current HC mode.
+\NOTE: If you import a bundle that was created with a different source HC mode than currently in use, Helix Native will attempt to translate its presets for the current HC mode.
 (See "Preset Translation" on page 15.)

 To Export a Bundle - Click the Export Bundle button found in the Preferences > General window to create a copy of the plug-in's complete Presets Library as a Helix bundle (.hlb) file, stored on your computer.
-By default, all bundle files are exported to: